1930 Nobel Prize in Literature: Reactions

 The choice of Sinclair Lewis received mixed reactions.
 The British and European press were, in general, favourable.
+A Swedish newspaper stated that the prize decision was greeted with "general satisfaction", as the Swedish Academy for once had awarded a writer that was well known to the public.
 But in the United States reactions among critics and commentators were largely negative, dismissing Lewis' writing artistically and politically.
+Lewis rivalry with the American Nobel prize contender Theodore Dreiser was much noticed.